USS Carr

-USS Carr (FFG-52), was an of the United States Navy.
+USS Carr (FFG-52), is a decommissioned of the United States Navy.

 Namesake

-Paul Henry Carr was born on 13 February 1924, at Webbers Falls, Oklahoma and moved to Checotah, Oklahoma early in his childhood.
+Paul Henry Carr was born on 13 February 1924, at Webbers Falls, Oklahoma, and moved to Checotah, Oklahoma, early in his childhood.
 After joining the Navy on 27 May 1942, he received orders to join the in April 1944.
 During the Battle off Samar, on 25 October 1944, Gunners Mate Third Class Carr served as gun captain of the aft gun, Mount 52.
-After firing approximately 300 rounds, Mount 52 lost power.
+After firing about 300 rounds, Mount 52 lost power.
 After managing to fire several more shots from the overheated gun, a round suddenly cooked off, blowing the gun apart and killing several of the crew.
-Although grievously wounded, he remained at his station, repeatedly attempting to load the last remaining shell into the destroyed gun by hand.
+Although grievously wounded, Carr remained at his station, repeatedly attempting to load the last remaining shell into the destroyed gun by hand.
 With the battle still raging around him, Carr died of his wounds shortly before Samuel B. Roberts sank due to Imperial Japanese Navy shellfire.
 Carr was posthumously awarded the Silver Star.